strapi/strapi/docs/3.0.0-beta.x/concepts/controllers.md

 };
 ```

-::: tip
+::: tips
-A route handler can only access the controllers defined in the `./api/**/controllers` folders.
+- A route handler can only access the controllers defined in the `./api/**/controllers` folders.
+- You must set permisions ([7.
+Set Roles and Permissions](https://strapi.io/documentation/v3.x/getting-started/quick-start.html#_7-set-roles-and-permissions)) for new routes before they are accessible to the client.
 :::